 Happy Monday, guys!
 Typically I’m not one to extol the joys of a Monday, but there’s a high probability that when this post goes live, I’ll be clad in comfy clothes and snuggling in bed with my BFF Netflix.
 Love those three-day weekends.

-First things first – if you’re yeast-phobic, there’s no need to freak because these funfetti soft pretzel bites are yeast-free.
-That also means there’s no rise time required, which helps speed up the process!
+First things first: you’re in luck if you’re not a fan of baking with yeast because these funfetti soft pretzel bites are yeast-free.
+That also means there’s no rise time required, which helps speed up the process.

 Funfetti Soft Pretzel Bites